By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Due to network latency - the Round Trip Time taken from when a request is made to when a response is received - the user might experience a situation where it appears that the application has stopped working.

-, the application might also display a not responding label in the toolbar.
+For a large batch of modules, the application might also display a not responding label in the toolbar.

 In order to improve the user experience, it is ideal that a loader be displayed when waiting for the response from the server.